silshack/spring2016/_posts/izayak/2016-01-25-Ruotong-Treasure-Hunt-Turtle.md

 http://stackoverflow.com/questions/5228383/how-do-i-find-the-distance-between-two-points
 There are two ways: 1) use a specific function called 'hypot' 2) directly use the Pythagorean theorem with 'sqrt' function.
 Do not forget put 'math.' before 'sqrt'. https://mail.python.org/pipermail/tutor/2002-March/013249.html
-2. String and variable print at the same time [still have question]
+2. String and variable print at the same time [solved]
 http://stackoverflow.com/questions/17153779/how-can-i-print-variable-and-string-on-same-line-in-python
-There is one way like this: print "If there was a birth every 7 seconds, there would be: {} births".format(births).
-I tried, but this did not work.
+There is one way like this: print "If there was a birth every 7 seconds, there would be: {0} births".format(births).
 3. Round function [solved]
 https://docs.python.org/2/library/functions.html#round